-Specifications were developed collaboratively with Canada Health Infoway and included: (1) a usercentered web-based asthma self-management platform available on any web-enabled device including mobile phone browsers and standard web browsers on laptop, desktop, tablet to ensure equitable access of the application; (2) patient access to their personal health information and electronic health records through connectivity with TELUS health space®, which was a localized version of Microsoft Health Vault® (web-based personal health record developed by Microsoft); (3) alignment with national and provincial clinical and electronic health (eHealth) priorities, as per the Canadian Thoracic Society (CTS), Ontario Lung Association (OLA), eHealth Ontario (a provincial agency tasked with the implementation of the Ontario's public Electronic Health Record System), and the Ontario Ministry of Health and Long-Term Care; and (4) scalability to the provincial level and ability to be leveraged by other jurisdictions within Canada.
-Evidence-based best practices from the CTS Asthma Guidelines [11] and the Global Initiative for Asthma Guidelines [12] guided clinical content development.
+Specifications were developed collaboratively with Canada Health Infoway and included (1) a user-centered Web-based asthma self-management platform available on any Web-enabled device including mobile phone browsers and standard Web browsers on laptop, desktop, and tablet to ensure equitable access of the app; (2) patient access to their personal health information and electronic health (eHealth) records through connectivity with TELUS health space, which was a localized version of Microsoft HealthVault (Web-based personal health record developed by Microsoft); (3) alignment with national and provincial clinical and eHealth priorities, as per the Canadian Thoracic Society (CTS), Ontario Lung Association (OLA), eHealth Ontario (a provincial agency tasked with the implementation of Ontario's public Electronic Health Record System), and the Ontario Ministry of Health and Long-Term Care; and (4) scalability to the provincial level and ability to be leveraged by other jurisdictions within Canada.
+Evidence-based best practices from the CTS Asthma guidelines [11] and the Global Initiative for Asthma guidelines [12] guided clinical content development.